-ARTES Future Preparations addresses preliminary studies and investigations
+ARTES Future Preparation addresses preliminary studies and investigations

-The ARTES Future Preparations work plan is continuously updated based on the ideas received.
+The ARTES Future Preparation work plan is continuously updated based on the ideas received.
 There is no idea submission cut-off date for the work plan.
-ARTES Future Preparations addresses in particular:
+ARTES Future Preparation addresses in particular:

 (a) Supporting the definition of ESA's telecommunications strategy and its impact on European and Canadian industry.
 This includes specific market research, identification of the cost benefit analysis of introducing satellite communication services for specific use, analysis of the legal or regulatory environment and monitoring of the execution of the ARTES programme.

 (b) The next generation of telecommunication satellite systems and the associated development roadmaps including in orbit demonstration or validation.
 Based on the identification of potentially new markets or the need to propose new services on existing markets, system studies may be performed to identify the main performances that can be expected, the benefits of introducing new technologies and the associated roadmaps that would be necessary to introduce these new systems.

 (c) The integration of satellite networks with terrestrial ones.
 Satellite telecommunication networks are to be integrated with terrestrial networks that contribute to more than 95 per cent of the total revenues of the sectors.
 A satisfactory integration level needs to be guaranteed at user, service provider or network operator level.

 (d) The support of standardisation activities through the involvement of special interest groups.
 Access to spectrum and the development of adequate interoperable standards are essential for the widest implementation of the solutions proposed by the European industry.

 The ARTES Advanced Technology work plan is updated yearly.
 The idea submission cut-off date for the